-CONNECTION: The target wire will show Negative Ground whenever the gear selector is in the "Park" or "Neutral" positions.
-Once the target wire is located, securely connect the Blue/White wire to it.
+AUTO TRANSMISSION CONNECTION: The target wire will show Negative Ground whenever the gear selector is in the "Park" or "Neutral" positions, and have voltage or be neutral when it is not.
+The target wire is typically at a switch at the shifter base or on its linkage, and once located securely connect the Blue/White wire to it.

-Some vehicles, however, do not have a grounding-type neutral safety switch.
-These vehicles instead have the starter circuit routed through a switch that is closed only when the gear selector is in the "Park" or "Neutral" positions; in other gear positions the switch is open, thus preventing
+Some vehicles do not have a grounding-type neutral safety switch, but instead route the starter circuit through a switch that is closed only when the gear selector is in the "Park" or "Neutral" positions; in other gear positions the switch is open, preventing the starter from engaging.
+In this